Waimauku: Marae

 The local Reweti Marae is affiliated with the Ngāti Whātua o Kaipara and Ngāti Whātua hapū of Te Taoū.
 It features Whiti te Rā meeting house.

 Governance

 Waimauku is part of the Local Government Rodney Ward of Auckland Council and is part of the Kumeu Subdivision of the Rodney Local Board.

 Waimauku is in the Kaipara ki Mahurangi electorate.
 (Previously Helensville electorate.)

 Economy

 The township is in the North West Country Inc business improvement district zone.
 The business association which represents businesses from Kaukapakapa to Riverhead.

+Auckland Council intends to create a new cemetery in Waimauku to replace Waikumete Cemetery, which is approaching maximum capacity.
+It failed to buy the undeveloped 172 hectare block of land in 2022, and in December 2024 began the process of using the Public Works Act to acquire it.
+The landowner is resisting the acquisition with an objection to the Environment Court.
+The land was originally owned by the Te Taoū hapū who also have an interest in the Council's purchase.